AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 ### Fast Hands

 Starting at 3rd level, your deftness and speed allows you to perform gentle tasks with great speed.
-The Major Interaction, [[Action Economy#^1e684d|Disorient]] and [[Action Economy#^79c113|Medicate]] actions become quick actions for you, and you gain a climbing speed equal to your walking speed.
+The major interaction, [[Action Economy#^1e684d|disorient]] and [[Action Economy#^79c113|medicate]] actions become quick actions for you, and you gain a climbing speed equal to your walking speed.
-When using the Disorient action as a quick action, the target gets a +2 bonus their saving throw, and using the Medicate action as a quick action gives you a -2 penalty to your roll.
+When using the disorient action as a quick action, the target gets a +2 bonus their saving throw, and using the medicate action as a quick action gives you a -2 penalty to your roll.
 You also gain 1 proficiency level in either the Sleight of Hand or Medicine.

 ### Uncanny Prediction